-In recent years, particular attention has been paid to the behaviour of bentonite-based materials in relation to their use as engineered barriers in deep geological repositories for nuclear waste.
-In this context, the engineered barrier aims at creating a zone of low permeability that is able to reduce water flow coming from the host rock, hence the release of radionuclides into the environment.
+In the context of deep geological repositories for nuclear waste, particular attention has been paid to the behaviour of bentonite-based materials in relation to their use as engineered barriers.
+The aim is to create a zone of low permeability that is able to limit water flow around the excavated galleries, and thereby delay the release of radionuclides to the biosphere.
 Therefore bentonite-based materials have generally been selected for their high swelling capacity, their low permeability and their important radionuclides retardation capacities.

 However, the placement of a bentonite buffer within a gallery involves unavoidable technological voids between the engineered barrier and the host rock.
 While most researches have traditionally focused on the behaviour of the buffer and the host rock separately, little attention has been paid to the role and influence of technological voids and interfaces between materials.
-However, several laboratory experiments have put into evidence the influence of technological voids on the final swelling pressure developed by a bentonite buffer and the role of interfaces on water flow and gas migration.
+However, several laboratory experiments have put into evidence the influence of technological voids on the final swelling pressure developed by a bentonite buffer and the role of interfaces on water flow and gas migration [1].
 Still, the existence of technological voids is generally neglected in numerical modelling and perfect contact is assumed between the different materials.
 This strong hypothesis assumes continuity of both mechanical displacements and pore pressures between materials, which is not true, especially during the first years of the disposal life.
-Therefore the behaviour of interfaces should be considered and special numerical tools should be developed.
+Therefore the behaviour of interfaces should be considered and special numerical tools should be developed [2].